whoisandy/react-rangeslider/README.md

   }
 }
 ```
+There's also a umd version available at `lib/umd`.
+The component is available on `window.ReactRangeslider`.

 ## API
 Rangeslider is bundled with a single component, that accepts data and callbacks only as `props`.